PHYS3888/Tutorial_ComplexNetworks/README.md

 The spatial co-ordinates of each neuron is in the variable `positionXY`.
 The first column of `positionXY` is the `x`-coordinates (broadly from head to tail), and the second column contains the `y`-coordinates.

-#### :question::question::question: Q1: Sorting nodes by location
+#### :question::question::question: Sorting nodes by location

-Can you reorder the network so that neurons are ordered according to their position from head-to-tail and verify that the result matches the result from Arnatkeviciute et al. (2018) (ignoring coloring)?
+Reorder the adjacency matrix so that neurons are ordered according to their position from head-to-tail?
+Verify that the result matches the result from Arnatkeviciute et al. (2018) (ignoring coloring)?

 Upload these lines of code to Canvas.
-_Hint:_ the `sort` function is relevant to get the relevant permutation (you can read about this function using `doc sort`).
+_Hint:_ the `sort` function can be used to get the appropriate reordering (you can read about this function using `doc sort`).

-Note that the remainder of this tutorial will work with the original (unordered) matrix, `adjMatrix`.
+__Note__: The remainder of this tutorial will work with the original (unordered) matrix, `adjMatrix`.

 ### Plotting a network in physical space